4

 SIP - how to avoid validation errors and ensure sterility

-What is SIP - and why it is Important?
+What is SIP - and why is it important?

 When producing food or medicine, the facility must be completely clean - not just clean to look at, but free from any kind of microbiological activity.
 This is where SIP (Steam in Place) comes in.